 Sometimes a diet that is healthy in most ways can still be lacking.
 For example, eating less red meat has resulted in many of us having iron deficiency.
 Striving for a healthful diet focused on vegetables, fruits, whole grains and lean protein is essential but sometimes a few things are needed to supplement even the best eater.
 Those who do not use table salt are at risk for iodine deficiency which then helps to support the thyroid gland (vital in regulating metabolism).
 Iodine deficiency is a huge issue world wide, but taking the right amount of a supplement is essential (too much can also cause harm).

 We are all different in our vitamin needs.
 We do not all eat the same, live the same or have the same health issues.
 Taking the right combination of vitamins can be an essential part of feeling your best.
-A Personalized Multivitamin is a sensible way to start getting your health on track.
+A custom all in one vitamin is a sensible way to start getting your health on track.
+Take our vitamin quiz now!

 The statements made in this article have not been evaluated by the Food and Drug Administration.
 The products offered by Vous Vitamin® are not intended to diagnose, treat, cure, or prevent any disease.